 Resources for Campus Libraries

-We invest in individual campus libraries by supplying books, technology, and other resources that the library staff and principal identify as priorities.
+Until the 2023 state takeover, we invested in individual campus libraries by supplying books, technology, and other resources that the library staff and principal identified as priorities.

 During the 2023-24 school year we provided new reading rugs for four libraries, selections of new high-interest books for library use, hundreds of new and like-new books for students to take home, and a professional-grade library cart, and co-sponsored the free district-wide Library Program of the Year celebration in May.
 We also established a program through which library staff members could apply for small grants ($200-500) to fund library projects on individual HISD campuses.